ethanjweiner/contact_manager/docs.md

 - Have a few helper methods ready to go (abstract into module?)
 - Decided to keep contact filtering on the view (closely tied to view)
 - Cache contacts locally
+- Each `Page` is a class
+- Each part of the `Model` is a class
+- Pass events only